wustl-pctg/ProWS/README.md

 need to set the environment variable CILKRR_MODE to tell the library to either record or replay.
 You can record with

 	CILKRR_MODE=record ./prog

 which will write out the results to ".cilkrecord".
 Later, the filename will be customizable with an environment variable.
+To replay, use

+	CILKRR_MODE=replay ./prog